Dec 05, 2025

 Studies from the U.S. Department of Energy, NREL, and Princeton say the country needs roughly double today’s transmission capacity by 2035.
 Right now, we’re adding only about 1% per year.
 New corridors can take 10–15 years because of permits, lawsuits, and opposition.

 Reconductoring with TACSR skips almost all of that.
-No new land.
-Minimal permitting fights.
-Projects finish in months, not decades.
+It dont need more land and avoids conflicts.
+Projects can be finish in months, not decades.

 Looking Ahead